 Exercise 2: Categorize each client into a client segment in your revenue tracking/billing system.
 For example, if Mr. and Mrs. Jane Smith are the Platinum client segment, enter Platinum into a Category Field in the billing system.
 Review a report of all clients, gross revenue, and category and seek opportunities to lower the workload by shedding clients or reducing client services.

-Exercise 3: Write a script of resources (examples below) you could provide to not-fit clients.
-See if this makes you feel better about off boarding or lowering client servicing.
+Exercise 3: Write a script for each scenario to make you feel better about off boarding or lowering client servicing.

 Exercise 4: Decide who to off-board and build a process to off-board them in a timely manner.
 Decide who will receive lower service and build a process to hold yourself accountable to lower servicing.